camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/helm-kubernetes/guides/air-gapped-installation.md

 ## Dependencies explained

-Identity utilizes Keycloak and allows you to manage users, roles, and permissions for Camunda Platform 8 components.
+Identity utilizes Keycloak and allows you to manage users, roles, and permissions for Camunda 8 components.
 This third-party dependency is reflected in the Helm chart as follows:

 ```
 camunda-platform